jenkinsci/appscan-plugin/README.md

     configuration and enter the following information:
     -   **Credentials:** Select the credentials you added to Jenkins in step 1 above.
-    -   **Application:** Select the application to associate with the scan.
+    -   **Application:** Select the application to associate with the scan.<br>
-        NOTE: You must create at least one application in the HCL AppScan on Cloud(https://cloud.appscan.com) or HCL AppScan 360° service or this field is empty.
+        **Note**: At least one application must be created in HCL AppScan on Cloud or HCL AppScan 360° for the dropdown to show options.
+If it’s empty, check your server connection or ensure applications exist in the organization.
     -   **Test Name:** Specify a name to use for the scan.
 This value is used to distinguish this scan and its results from others.